mldbai/mldb/container_files/public_html/doc/builtin/Url.md

    working directory of MLDB, that is the `mldb_data` directory.
 An absolute path has three slashes after the `file:`, and will create a path relative to the root directory of the MLDB container (for example, `file:///mldb_data/filename.txt`).
+- `mem://` Refers to an object that will be kept in memory, and will be lost when the container stops.
+These are normally used for testing or to hold temporary data.

 A URL that is passed without a protocol will cause an error.